 When I went to move the 7 hp pump from the lower pad, this is all the farther I could get it, and only by sliding it across the cement.
 Once I hit the dirt/grass, it wouldn't budge.
 So back to the barn to get Babe, the blue tractor.
 I jimmied together a chain "harness" and lifted the assembly gingerly to the new pad (sorry, no pictures).

-Pump guy brought out the refurbished intake on Friday, so I glued together the discharge pipe, and went to prime the pump, fearing that the odd sound from last fall meant that the pump would need rebuilding as well. >:-(
+Pump guy brought out the refurbished intake on Friday, so I glued together the discharge pipe, and went to prime the pump, fearing that the odd sound from last fall meant that the pump would need rebuilding as well. >:-(No.

 I couldn't get the primer pump to draw water!